ideanetwork/install_ideanet_pkg/README.md

 ##### Create cluster report

-Once a cluster solution is selected, this option creates a slide deck that is a detailed report for that cluster solution.
+Once a cluster solution is selected, this option creates a slide deck that is a detailed report for the selected cluster solution.

 ##### Analyze values